XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 This might sound simple, but these four things are common to all computers.
 And that’s what makes a computer a computer.

 <p align="center">
-  Figure 1:four things are common to all computers
+  ### Figure 1: Four things are common to all computers
 </p>

 <p align="center">